Turns out, that’s good news. A parent can get a lawyer’s help with child custody cases, but that does not mean that the child has grown with love.

 Check out this quote from one of my favorite teachers & authors, Dr. Clarissa Pinkola Estes:

 “The original abandonment, the original abuse, the original horror has some reason and meaning in it.
 It is not senseless.
 It is not like being run down like a dog on the highway.
+It might not always be spoken about, might not be loud like the abuse that involves family law attorneys in Fresno.
 Its meaning most often is the development of tremendous strength, tremendous power, tremendous intuition.
 And I will tell you frankly that most of the people who are the greatest healers living on the face of this earth are unmothered children.
 One of the great gifts of the unmothered child – and also the healer, and the writer and the musician and all those in the arts who live so close with their ear against the heartbeat of the archetypal unconscious – one of their strongest aspects is intuition.”

 Boom!
 Isn’t that amazing?!

 I so resonate.
 As a healer, writer and teacher, I relate to living “with my ear against the heartbeat of the archetypal unconscious.“